House & Garden: World Premiere Reviews

 "Alan Ayckbourn is up to his ingenious tricks again.
 The man who has given us plays with multiple alternative endings, life-size boats that really float on stage, and a married couple attending two different dinner parties at the same time has come up with another example of stage wizardry.

-House & Garden looks like a return to perhaps his greatest work, The Norman Conquests, that trilogy of plays featuring the same actors which took place over one weekend in three different areas of the same house.
+In many ways, House & Garden looks like a return to perhaps his greatest work, The Norman Conquests, that trilogy of plays featuring the same actors which took place over one weekend in three different areas of the same house.
 Those plays were performed in repertory, however.
 The amazing dexterity of House & Garden is that the two plays take place in different auditoria simultaneously - both in the same building, at the Stephen Joseph Theatre - and the same large cast appears in both of them.

 A character will walk off one stage and on to another, sometimes with as little as 14 seconds to make the journey between the two venues.
 Both shows start at the same time, break for the interval at the same time, and end within seconds of each other.
 Rarely has the writer seemed to be having so much fun with his theatrical train set.